 Maintain solar amenity to key public spaces

 Solar access remains important in the Central Core.
-However, the desire for intensification means that solar access is only prioritised in the key public spaces.
+However, the desire for intensification means that solar access is only prioritised in the key public spaces to achieve a balance between development and public realm quality.